arachne-framework/architecture/adr-015-data-abstraction-model.md

 #### Adapters

-Chimera _Adapters_ are Arachne modules which take the abstract data structures and operations defined by Chimera, and extend them to specific databases or database APIs such as JDBC, Datomic,
+Chimera _Adapters_ are Arachne modules which take the abstract data structures and operations defined by Chimera, and extend them to specific databases or database APIs such as JDBC, Datomic, MongoDB, etc.

 When applicable, there can also be "abstract adapters" that do the bulk of the work of adapting Chimera to some particular genre of database.
 For example, most key/value stores have similar semantics and core operations: there will likely be a "Key/Value Adapter" that does the bulk of the work for adapting Chimera's operations to key/value storage, and then several thin _concrete_ adapters that implement the actual get/put commands for Cassandra, DynamoDB, Redis, etc.